 High bidirectional charger hardware costs are also an obstacle as they are around two times the cost of a standard unidirectional charger.
 However, costs can be expected to decline as technology advances and manufacturing capacity scales, following solar and battery cost trajectories, which have fallen by 82% and 88% over the past decade.

 V2G and V2B may not yet have a strong business case across all geographies and electricity rate structures.
 Therefore, enabling policies like Time-of-Use electricity rates are critical for incentivizing widespread deployment.

 What keen investors should keep their eye on

 - The number of new EVs with bidirectional capabilities and their portion of total market share.
 A wide range of EVs across an array of different price points, vehicle types, manufacturers, and geographies will be essential for bidirectional technology to get off the ground.

-- Adjacent ‘smart grid’ technology that streamlines grid interconnection will play an integral role in supporting V2G application, so sector progress and new innovations should be followed closely.
+- Adjacent ‘smart grid’ technology that streamlines grid interconnection will play an integral role in supporting V2G applications, so sector progress and new innovations should be followed closely.

 - Policy changes across key geographies, evolving electricity rate structures, and net metering regulations all significantly impact the bidirectional business case and will play a large role in shaping future market dynamics.

-- V2H and V2B adoption as they will be foundational stepping stones to broader V2G adoption.
+- V2H and V2B adoption rates, as they will be foundational stepping stones to broader V2G adoption.